Default

 Expats getting married in Dubai need to ensure that both parties have reached the legal age of 18 and are residents of the UAE.
 They must also provide essential documents like completed marriage application forms, copies of passports or Emirates IDs, and proof of no existing marriage records.

 Additionally, non-Muslim expats should adhere to specific marriage requirements in the UAE and expect associated fees when getting married in the Dubai court.
-Islamic marriages in Dubai have their own set of requirements that must be met according to UAE law.
+Islamic marriages, including the process of muslim nikah, in Dubai have their own set of requirements that must be met according to UAE law.

 Is it possible for tourists to get married in the UAE?